 - Feelings of worthlessness or inappropriate guilt

 - Recurrent thoughts of death or suicide are always serious clinical matters when someone has thoughts of suicide or a preoccupation with death.
-Depression brings on a mindset in which it seems rational to take one’s life.
+Depression brings on a mindset that seems rational to take one’s life.

 - Finally, your doctor should assess whether depressive symptoms are caused by, or exacerbated by, a medication you are taking or any side effects of medication.
-A physical exam also needs to be conducted to rule out thyroid problems or other medical conditions.
+A physical exam must also rule out thyroid problems or other medical conditions.

 Evaluation Tool for Depression

 - The Beck Depression Inventory or automatic thoughts questionnaire (for adolescents and adults) or children’s depression inventory (for children and adolescents) are quick, reliable surveys that could aid in diagnosing depression.
 The severity and course of a depressive episode may be charted if a patient monitors symptoms daily.

 - The structured clinical interview for DSM-v disorders (SCID-5) (for adults) and diagnostic interview for children and adolescents-revised are reliable instruments that use the DSM-v criteria to assess clinical conditions.

 - Avoidance one of the expected behaviors of anxious people is avoidance.
 Avoidance attempts to prevent feeling anxious, whether it is about things or socially related situations (social anxiety disorder).
 However, avoidance only leads to more anxiety since it prevents a person from practicing how to tolerate that situation.

 - Dealing with change, those with ADHD often like change, but they may also find transition stressful since it requires new ways of engaging with their environment.
 People with anxiety are usually attached to the routine since it offers certainty in their lives.
 Your doctor should ask how well you deal with change and transition.